tarpn/tarpn-battery-backup-deluxe/README.md

 enable_uart=1
 ```

 This can be done when preparing the SD card or on a running RPi.
-A reboot is necessary for the changes to take affect.
+If done on a running RPi, a reboot is necessary for the
+changes to take affect.

-## Monitoring
+## RPi Software Setup

 Assuming a starting point of Raspberry Pi OS (Debian Bullseye), we need to install a few dependencies.